Showing posts with label boats. Show all posts

 We attended Atlas's fourth birthday Party and Hazel's third birthday party.

-At the end of June, we took a bus trip with Diamonds in the Rough to Niagara Falls, Canada, for 7 days.
+At the end of June, we took a seven-day bus trip with Diamonds in the Rough to Niagara Falls, Canada

-In July, we did several day trips with AVA: Pulaski & Lynville, TN (to see the train depot), Corinth, MS(Corinth Museum & Depot, Welcome Center, Civil War, and Coke Museums.
+In July, we took several day trips with AVA: to Pulaski and Lynville, TN (to see the train depot), and Corinth, MS (including the Corinth Museum & Depot, Welcome Center, Civil War Museum, and Coke Museum).
 We ate lunch at the old Borrums Drug Store.

-Hubby and I rode to Granville, TN, to tour several museums about Andy Griffith and Lucy Ball.
+My Husband and I rode to Granville, TN, to tour several museums dedicated to Andy Griffith and Lucille Ball

 We attended the Killen's Founder's Day in Killen Park.

-We rode to Lutts, TN, to see the Sunflower and Zennias fields.
+We rode to Lutts, TN, to see the sunflowers and zinnia fields.

-At the end of August, we took a bus trip with Diamonds in the Rough to South Dakota.
+We took a bus trip with Diamonds in the Rough to South Dakota at the end of August.

-We saw Mount Rushmore, the Journey Museum, Wall Drugs, the Corn Palace, the High Plains Heritage Center, The Crazy Horse Memorial, and the WWII Museum in Kansas, MO.
+We visited Mount Rushmore, the Journey Museum, Wall Drugs, the Corn Palace, the High Plains Heritage Center, the Crazy Horse Memorial, and the World War II Museum in South Dakota.

 We toured Deadwood and the Black Hills.

-In September, we took a train trip from Chattanooga to Chickamauga, Ga.
+We took a train trip from Chattanooga to Chickamauga, Ga, in September.

-In October, we attended Oktoberfest Festival in Cullman and St Florine.
+In October, we attended the Oktoberfest Festival in Cullman and St Florine.

-We attended the Banana Pudding Festival in Centerville, TN.
+We participated in the Banana Pudding Festival in Centerville, TN

 We did our fourth cruise on NCL Gem out of Quebec.